6 minute read

 Flying with Pets

-Some trustworthy organizations, including the American Veterinary Medical Association (AVMA) and the American Society for the Prevention of Cruelty to Animals (ASPCA), recommend against air travel for pets.
+Some trustworthy organizations, including the American Veterinary Medical Association (AVMA) and the American Society for the Prevention of Cruelty to Animals (ASPCA), advise against air travel for most pets because it is stressful and risky.
+Ask your veterinarian about anxiety plans or medications. recommend against air travel for pets.
 It can be stressful, dangerous, and expensive.
 But there are some times when people don’t have another option.

 There are basically two options for pets to travel in the air: in the cabin (with you) or in the cargo hold.
 In both cases, it is preferable to book a direct flight so you and your pet spend less time in the air (or in the cargo hold).